 For more complex cases, a quick phone call can make all the difference.
 A good lab team is always ready to discuss your case and answer any questions.
 Think of your lab as an extension of your practice.
 Building a strong, communicative relationship helps ensure that every restoration meets your high standards and your patient’s needs.

-Making the Right Material Choice
+How to Choose the Right Abutment Material

 With several material options available, choosing the right one can sometimes feel like a tough decision.
 Custom abutments are typically made from titanium or zirconia with a titanium base, and each has its place.
 Titanium is known for its strength and durability, making it a reliable choice for posterior restorations.
 Zirconia offers superior aesthetics, which is ideal for the anterior region where appearance is a top priority.